-45. Subpoena. - (a) Form; Issuance.
+Rule 45.
+Subpoena

-- (1) Every subpoena shall: - (A) Be issued by the clerk of court or a notary public or other officer authorized by statute; - (B) State the name of the court from which it is issued; - (C) State the title of the action, the name of the court in which it is pending, and its civil action number; - (D) Command each person to whom it is directed to attend and give testimony or to produce and permit inspection, copying, testing, or sampling of designated documents, electronically stored information, or tangible things in the possession, custody, or control of that person or to permit inspection of premises at a time and place therein specified; and
+(a) Form; Issuance.

-(E) Set forth the text of subdivisions (c) and (d) of this rule.
+- (1) Every subpoena shall: - (A) bBe issued by the clerk of court or a notary public or other officer authorized by statute: - (B) sState the name of the court from which it is issued; - (C) sState the title of the action, the name of the court in which it is pending, and its civil action number; - (D) eCommand each person to whom it is directed to attend and give testimony or to produce and permit inspection and copying of designated books, documents, or tangible things in the possession, custody, or control of that person or to permit inspection of premises at a time and place therein specified; and - (E) sSet forth the text of subdivisions (c) and (d) of this rule.

 A command to produce evidence or to permit inspection may be joined with a command to appear at trial or hearing or at deposition, or may be issued separately.
-A subpoena may specify the format in which electronically stored information is to be produced.

-- (2) A subpoena must issue as follows: - (A) For attendance at a trial or hearing, in the name of the court where the hearing or trial is to be held; - (B) For attendance at a deposition, in the name of the court in which the action is pending, stating the method for recording the testimony; and - (C) For production or inspection, if separate from a subpoena commanding a person's attendance, in the name of the court in which the action is pending.
+- (2) A subpoena must issue as follows: - (A) #For attendance at a trial or hearing, in the name of the court where the hearing or trial is to be held; - (B) fFor attendance at a deposition, in the name of the court in which the action is pending, stating the method for recording the testimony; and - (C) Fror production or inspection, if separate from a subpoena commanding a person's attendance, in the name of the court in which the action is pending.